dmarx/ai-themed-card-game/README.md

    - units of compute called be called "nodes"
    - available compute should be one of the slowest growing things in the game. compute will be a heavily fought over resource.
      - let there be a small pool of "free" compute (simulates colab/kaggle) which any player can utilize, but only subject to a "reset" period to prevent any one user from monopolizing all free compute.
+     - - **Public Compute Clusters**: Can be developed, rented, or reserved by players.

 ### 2.1 Scaling Compute